-Different opinions on the entity level of influence and specific weighting methods are expected (e.g., whether all entities are held equally accountable or different weights are assigned).
-An approach in which all entities in a region receive the same score may be most appropriate because it fosters shared responsibility, coordination, and communication.
+Different opinions on the entity level of influence and specific method of assigning patients to calculate performance measure scores to accountable entities are expected (e.g., whether all entities are assigned the individuals in the region or assignment occurs based on number of visits with each entity).
+An approach in which all entities are assigned individuals in a region may be most appropriate because it fosters shared responsibility, coordination, and communication.
 Although every hospital or entity may not come in direct contact with people directly affected by the MCI or PHE, their actions (e.g., accepting non-MCI-related overflow patients to help the affected hospitals treat more victims) can contribute to improved health in the region.

-Conversely, all entities being equally responsible may run the risk of lack of accountability among all hospitals involved, whereas if one hospital is being heavily weighted during an emergency, that hospital may feel more inclined to coordinate the processes.
-If a weighting approach were to be considered, hospitals could be weighted based on size, capabilities, or the voluntary amount of responsibility they are willing to take on (potentially tied to greater incentives).
-One option could be to allow each region to decide upon a weighting system with some safeguards in place to ensure fairness (e.g., setting minimum or maximum weights in advance).
+Conversely, all entities being equally responsible for individuals within a region may run the risk of a lack of accountability among all hospitals involved, whereas if one hospital is being assigned the patient during an emergency, that hospital may feel more inclined to coordinate the processes.
+One option could be to allow each region to decide upon a patient assignment methodology with some safeguards in place to ensure fairness.
 A map of all the potential providers, from first responders to EDs to hospitals to post-acute care, could be created to understand local healthcare systems.
 Data may be helpful in defining populations and resource use, but attribution may require consensus between healthcare resources at the local level to ensure stakeholder buy-in.

-Attribution Timing
+Attribution Timing and Data Capture

 Central to an attribution model is the ability to identify which entity provided care at which time point.
-This will provide the information needed to understand the patient's journey through the system and provide a fuller picture of actions taken to inform payment.
+This will provide the information needed to understand the patient's journey through the system and provide a fuller picture of actions taken to assess performance.
 Timing decisions include whether retrospective or prospective approaches should be used, as well as the measurement period's start and stop points.
-In today's measurement system, quality measurement for emergency care generally begins when the patient enters the hospital.
-Retrospective attribution based on claims data and continuous enrollment is commonly used.
-Considerations for alternative or complementary approaches that align with the goal of recognizing multidisciplinary care for emergencies and incentivizing coordinated care are outlined below.